Bluetooth is a radio-wave technology designed to communicate over short distances. Bluetooth connectivity in your hearing aids

 Many modern hearing aids connect to an app, such as the Miracle-Ear App

 , which allows you to control certain aspects of your hearing aid through your smartphone.
 This lets you do things like adjust the volume or switch between personal hearing programs.

 detects when you are moving to analyze your changing needs more accurately in different environments.

 focuses resources on the frequencies where human speech usually occurs.
 This allows your hearing aid to isolate someone speaking to you and more clearly amplify the conversation.

 Extended bandwidth is an enhanced sound processing feature that covers a wider range of frequencies than normal.

 Remote control connectivity means that your hearing aid can be adjusted with a dedicated remote control for convenience and ease of operation.

-Hearing programs are different setting that are specially fitted to your hearing needs in different environments.
-You can cycle through your hearing programs to match your hearing needs in different situations.
+Hearing programs are different settings that are specially fitted to your hearing needs in different environments.
+You can cycle through your hearing programs to match your hearing needs in various situations.